fgokeke/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 100. Write a function that encodes a string using rot13.
 101. Write a function that prints an integer.
 102. Add one line to this code, so that the program prints a[2] = 98, followed by a new line.
+103. Write a function that adds two numbers.